inoio/solrs/README.md

 * No Collection Aliases supported (should be implemented next)
 * Can use a default collection, if this is not provided, per request the `SolrQuery` must specify the collection via the "collection" parameter.
+* New solr servers or solr servers that changed their state from inactive (e.g. down) to active can be tested with warmup queries before they're used for load balancing queries, for this a `WarmupQueries` instance can be set.
 * Querying solr is possible when ZooKeeper is temporarily not available
 * Construction of `CloudSolrServers` is possible while ZooKeeper is not available.
 When ZK becomes available `CloudSolrServers` will be connected to ZK.
 As interval for trying to connect the